msyamkumar/cs220-f21-projects/p3/README.md

 your `test.py` score when recording your final grade, even if the way you did it produced the correct answer.

+## Incremental Coding and Testing
+You should always strive to do incremental coding.
+Incremental coding enables you to avoid challenging bugs.
+What exactly is incremental coding?
+Always write a few lines of code and then test those lines of code, before proceeding to write further code.
+We also recommend you to do incremental
+testing: solve a question and run auto-grader script `test.py`, to verify that you get a PASS for that particular question.

 ## Questions and Functions

 ### #Q1: What is the index of Biomass Energy?